College of Science & Mathematics

-MES 507 Professional Development I - This course provides an introduction to the tools necessary to be a successful scientist and resource manager.
+MES 507 Professional Development I - This course introduces the tools necessary to be a successful scientist and resource manager.
 It will address communication with diverse audiences, public speaking and presentations skills, negotiation and conflict resolution.
 One hour of discussion per week.

 MES 508 Professional Development II - This course continues to build students’ professional skills.
 It will address proposal preparation and presentation, grantsmanship, and ethics, and will introduce students to project planning.
 Additional topics covered will depend on the professional interests of students in the course.
 One hour of discussion per week.

-After the first year, students enroll in 5-6 additional credits (usually 2 courses) from the following choices:
+After the first year, students enroll in at least 6 additional credits from elective courses.
+The following courses count toward elective credit:

 Note that additional courses, including courses in zoology and in natural resource management, are currently being developed.

-Also note that not all of the courses are offered every year (see course descriptions).
-If a course is not being offered, or if a student is interested in a topic for which a course does not currently exist, MES 595 Independent Study may be arranged in the area of interest.
+Also note that some elective courses are offered on a two-year rotational schedule or less often (see course descriptions).
+If a course is not being offered, or if a student is interested in a topic for which a course does not currently exist, MES 595 Independent Study may be arranged for that topic.
 In such a case, students should contact their thesis advisor and the MMES Director.

 MES 524 Marine Ecology - Principles of marine ecology introduced through reading and discussion of recent scientific literature.
-Course includes all topics of the undergraduate course MBI 424; additional requirements include, but are not limited to, more rigorous, extensive, and in depth analysis of primary literature.
-Three 50 minute lectures per week.
-(S-O)
+Course includes all topics of the undergraduate course MBI 424; additional requirements include, but are not limited to, more rigorous, extensive, and analysis of primary literature.
+Three 50-minute lectures per week.
+(S-O) 3 credits

 MES 570 Evolution - Concepts of evolutionary biology, including the molecular level, population genetics, speciation, behavior, and broad patterns of macroevolution.
 Course includes all topics of the undergraduate course BIO 370; additional requirements include, but are not limited to, a more intensive consideration of the application of evolutionary theory to conservation biology, marine and environmental science.
-Three 50 minute lectures per week.
-(F-O)
+Three 50-minute lectures per week.
+(F-O) 3 credits

 MES 550 Terrestrial Plant Biology - Comprehensive introduction to plant life from bryophytes through angiosperms.
 Morphology, evolution, systematics, reproduction, plant identification, and other significant biological aspects, with examples taken from the local flora.
 Students study principles that aid in understanding the biology and ecology of terrestrial plant ecosystems and learn to use field and laboratory techniques of plant biology.
 Course includes all material as the undergraduate course BIO 350 with additional graduate level work including a literature search, more in-depth examination questions, and a rigorous field research project.
-Three 50 minute lectures and one 3 hour field/laboratory per week.
-(S-O)
+Three 50-minute lectures and one three-hour field/laboratory per week.
+(S-O) 4 credits

 MES 552 Plant Physiology - Comprehensive introduction to physiological mechanisms that affect plant ecological processes.
 Topics covered include photosynthesis, respiration, nutrition, hormones, growth, absorption, and conduction.
 Students study principles that aid in understanding the ecology of terrestrial plant ecosystems and learn to use field and laboratory techniques of plant physiology.
 Course includes all material as the undergraduate course BIO 352 with additional graduate level work including a literature search, more in-depth examination questions, and a rigorous field research project.
-Three 50 minute lectures and one 3 hour laboratory per week.
-(S-E)
+Three 50-minute lectures and one three-hour laboratory per week.
+(S-E) 4 credits

 MES 565 Selected Topics in Marine and Environmental Science - Topics in various fields of marine and environmental science designed to educate graduate students in areas of special interest or regional need; topics such as mathematical and computer modeling of natural systems, coastal management, advanced geographical information systems, conservation genetics, global environmental change, ecological physiology, and fisheries biology, among others.
 May be repeated for credit as varying topics will be offered.
 Variable hours and credit.